Which Granite Countertop Edging Is Prone To Chipping?

 This contemporary chic kitchen incorporates a lot of materials that bounce light around, and these homeowners chose an edge to reflect the three-dimensional quality.
 The Bianco Romano light gray granite counters are shown in the polished standard edge as well as the step half-bullnose on the island.
 This edge has a 90-degree step, slightly rounded edge, and flat bottom, and it gives the kitchen island a more substantial presence thanks to the thicker edge.

-This French country kitchen includes a number of lovely details, from the rich hardwood floors to the beautiful hood range to the white plank ceiling.
-Yet, the design doesn’t feel overwhelming at all thanks to the flood of natural light, soft neutral color palette, and White Supreme gray granite with white veins and swirls.
-The classic ogee edge features a concave radius for an elegant, sophisticated look.
+This French country kitchen includes a number of lovely details, from the rich hardwood floors to beautiful chandelier lighting.
+Yet, the design doesn’t feel overwhelming at all thanks to the flood of natural light, soft neutral color palette, and Azurite's deep blue, coffee, and cream and veins and swirls.
+The classic triple pencil edge features three rounded, convex curves that create a gentle and elegant look for an elegant, sophisticated look.

 A simple detail like your countertop edge contributes to the overall style more than you might think.
 Finding the right edge for your kitchen or bathroom is easy with the MSI Countertop Edge Visualizer tool.
 It features two different granite colors in 12 of the most popular edging profiles so that you can try on different edges and get a look at which one suits your space the best.